YoYolops/mlp/README.md

 We'll also need to come up with a way of creating new images equivalent to MNIST dataset, so i can show off to some of my friends by asking them to write some number and inputing it to our perceptron.

 ### Dynamic vs Static
-So i've built a dynamic version of our MLP.
+I've built a dynamic version of our MLP.
 It makes use of nalgebra DVectors and DMatrixes, wich uses heap allocated vectors instead of stack allocated arrays.
-The result was expected but yet surprising to see, the same static MLP, with an identical amount of layers and neurons to the dynamic one, has around 15% better performance.
+The result was expected but yet fun to see: the same static MLP, with an identical amount of layers and neurons to the dynamic one, has around 15% better performance.
 Just by using Stack instead of Heap!!!

 Of course we have a tradeoff, versatility vs performance.